Infection & ResponseIntroduction

 Your Body's Security System

 Imagine your body as a fortress under constant attack from invisible invaders.
-Every second of every day, countless pathogens - bacteria, viruses, fungi, and other microorganisms - try to breach your defenses and establish infections.
-But your body isn't defenseless.
-You have an incredibly sophisticated security system that works 24/7 to keep you healthy.
+Every second of every day, countless pathogens — bacteria, viruses, fungi, and other microorganisms — try to breach your defences and establish infections.
+But your body isn't defenceless.
+You have a security system that works 24/7 to keep you healthy.

-This security system has multiple layers, just like a medieval castle.
-The first layer consists of walls and barriers designed to keep invaders out entirely.
-If they break through, a second layer of mobile defenders springs into action, launching immediate counterattacks.
-This is your non-specific (innate) immune system - your body's first responders that react the same way to any threat.
+This security system has two main layers.
+The first layer consists of physical and chemical barriers designed to keep pathogens out entirely.
+If they break through, a second layer of white blood cells springs into action.
+This is your non-specific (innate) immune system — it responds the same way to any pathogen, without needing to recognise what type it is.

 Keep building this topic